charliedevelopment/vagrant-craft-environment/README.md

 ### Vagrant Setup

-> When referencing the **Vagrant environment folder**, this readme means the folder containing your `Vagrantfile`.
-Any `vagrant` commands should be run from this folder.
+> When referencing the **Vagrant environment directory**, this readme means the directory containing your `Vagrantfile`.
+Any `vagrant` commands should be run from this directory.

 Before starting up the VM, there are a few additional steps to get Vagrant where needed.
 Open a shell/prompt and do the following: